-BIO 121 Introduction to Anatomy and Physiology

-An introductory survey of the structure and function of the human organism, where students will learn about the important systems of the human body.
-Those systems include the skeletal, muscular, nervous, endocrine, cardiovascular, respiratory, digestive, urinary, and reproductive systems.
-Lecture and laboratory.
+BIO 121 Introduction to Anatomy and Physiology 4 credits Spring An introductory surv vey of the structure and function of the human organism, wh ere students will learn about the important t systems of the human body.
+Those systems s include the skeletal, muscular, nervous, endocrine, cardiov ascular, respiratory, digestive, urinary, and l reproductive systems.
+Lecture and laborate ry.
 Lab fee required.